ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 | bootstrap_ignition_url | `http://192.168.133.08/bootstrap.ign` | |
 | control_plane_ignition | |
 | compute_ignition | |
-{: caption="Table 3. ignition.tf file parameters" caption-side="top"}
+{: caption="Table 3. ignition.tf file parameters" caption-side="bottom"}
 {: #openshift-runbook-runbook-install-terraform-tfars-table}

 After you use the following terraform-tvars example file, use your deployment details from the [previous table](#openshift-runbook-runbook-install-terraform-tfars-table) to update the file.
 Copy the file to the clipboard.